PranavMishra17/comment-probe-ai/README.md

 ## Usage

-### Option 1: All-in-One Analysis (Recommended)
+### 🚀 Quick Start with Web UI (Recommended)

-The fastest way to analyze your data is using the complete pipeline:
+The easiest way to use this system is through the **interactive web interface**:

+#### Step 1: Run Analysis

+First, analyze your dataset to generate results:

 ```bash
 python analyze.py dataset.csv
 ```

-**What it does:**
+This command:
-- Automatically runs all 7 analysis steps (see below)
+- Runs all 7 analysis steps automatically
 - Generates complete results in `output/run-{timestamp}/`
-- Typically takes 3-5 minutes for ~4,000 comments
+- Takes 3-5 minutes for ~4,000 comments
-- Creates reusable session for future queries
+- Creates reusable session with embeddings for fast searches

 **Options:**
 ```bash